shuilaPacific

 Assyriological Significance of This Project:

-The last comprehensive collection of the shuila corpus appeared in German (Ebeling 1953; →library); it made use of fewer than half of the tablets presently known to attest a shuila-prayer.
-Moreover, previously unknown prayers have been identified since Ebeling’s edition, including one Lenzi happened upon in the spring of 2012 during a visit to the British Museum.
-New critical editions of individual prayers have appeared only sporadically in specialized publications, but some of these are already outdated.
-For example, the prayer we classify as Gula 1a in our catalog was last edited in 1976.
+The last comprehensive collection of the Akkadian shuila-corpus appeared in German (Ebeling 1953; →library); it made use of fewer than half of the tablets presently known to attest a shuila-prayer.
+Moreover, previously unknown prayers have been identified since Ebeling’s edition, including one I happened upon in the spring of 2012 during a visit to the British Museum.
+New critical editions of individual prayers have appeared for specific deities (see, e.g., Zgoll 2003 for shuilas to Ishtar) in specialized publications, but some of these editions are already outdated.
+For example, the prayer we classify as Gula 1a in our catalog was last edited in 1976 (Mayer 1976: 450-454).
 New textual witnesses have been identified since then, making the edition outdated.
 English translations of representative examples of the prayers are available, too.
 Most notably is Benjamin Foster’s popular anthology of Akkadian literature (Foster 2005; →library), providing translations of a representative selection of shuila-prayers in English.
 But his selection is but a fraction of the corpus, does not contain the rituals attached to most texts, and cannot convey to the reader the fullness of the prayers’ textual diversity among witnesses—something clearly beyond Foster’s purpose.
-For these reasons, an up-to-date critical edition of the entire shuila-prayer corpus, utilizing all of the new tablet discoveries and research of the last sixty years, is a widely recognized need in Assyriology.
+For these reasons, an up-to-date critical edition of the entire Akkadian shuila-prayer corpus, utilizing all of the new tablet discoveries and research of the last sixty seventy years, is a widely recognized need in Assyriology.
 The present project is a significant step toward that goal.

-As matters stand today, no one knows precisely how many shuila-prayers actually exist on the tablets preserved in museums around the world, though one informed opinion would put their number around eighty discrete prayers attesting a shuila-label and another forty-two that probably belong to the group despite the absence of the label (often due to tablet damage; see Frechette in Lenzi 2011, 27, n.70; →library; →full text).
-The present project is working tentatively with a catalog of slightly more texts, 137 prayers.
-The number of tablet manuscripts that bear witness to these prayers is more than twice as large—the project’s on-going catalog contains over 300 tablets—because many prayers are represented on several copies from different ancient libraries.
-But it is difficult to know how accurate this is since there are still many unpublished and/or uncataloged tablets and even some unpublished catalogs of tablets.
-This state of affairs has unfortunate results for scholars wishing to consult these prayers.
+When this project started in 2012, no one knew precisely how many shuila-prayers actually exist on the tablets preserved in museums around the world, though one informed opinion would put their number around eighty discrete prayers attesting a shuila-label and another forty-two that probably belong to the group despite the absence of the label (often due to tablet damage; see Frechette in Lenzi 2011, 27, n.70; →library; →full text).
+The present project is working tentatively with a catalog of slightly more texts, 138 prayers (see →here for a list).
+The number of tablets and fragments that bear witness to these prayers is more than twice as large—the project’s on-going →catalog contains over 340 tablets—because many prayers are represented on several copies from different ancient libraries.
+This number continues to change because there are still many unpublished and/or uncataloged tablets coming to light, especially thanks to the work at eBL.
+This state of affairs makes matters complicated for scholars wishing to consult these prayers.
 For example, many unpublished textual witnesses fill gaps in otherwise incomplete prayers or present alternative readings.
 Often only a few specialists know about these tablets.
-A new edition of all shuila-prayers is therefore a pressing desiderata in Assyriology.
+A new edition of all Akkadian shuila-prayers is therefore a pressing desiderata in Assyriology.

 Creating a new critical edition of Babylonian texts is a daunting task because cuneiform tablets are housed in many different museums around the world.
-An Assyriologist could spend a decade collecting material and still overlook some relevant tablet.
+An Assyriologist could spend a decade collecting material (and, in fact, I have since this project began) and still overlook some relevant tablet.
 Online publication will ameliorate this problem.
 As an open-access web-based project, “Corpus of Akkadian Shuila Prayers Online” aims to foster international scholarly communication and cooperation by sharing data on the internet.
-Putting all of the shuila-prayer tablets online here will create a much needed digital resource among specialists in Mesopotamian religion and will lay the foundation for a comprehensive critical edition of the material that will allow periodic updating.
+Putting all of the shuila-prayer tablets online will create a much needed digital resource among specialists in Mesopotamian religion and will lay the foundation for a comprehensive critical edition of the material that will allow periodic updating.

 Broad Significance of This Project: